Trans-Sahara Highway: Overall features, length and condition

 Two other Trans-African Highways cross the Sahara, but at its edges.
 In 2005 the Cairo-Dakar Highway (TAH 1) in the west along the Atlantic coast became the first fully sealed highway crossing the Sahara from north to south (barring a few kilometres in No Man's Land between Morocco/Western Sahara and Mauritania).
 The Cairo-Cape Town Highway (TAH 4) follows the Nile in the east, the previous long unpaved sections in Sudan, Ethiopia and Kenya have since been significantly improved.
 The highway from Nanyuki in Kenya to Moyale at the Ethiopian border is an excellent tarmac road.
 The roads in Ethiopia and Sudan are all tarmac of good quality as of October 2020.

 Announced in 2018, by 2019 a third trade route opened between Algeria and Mauritania, and following pandemic delays, in 2024 opened officially to non-freight traffic, but has yet to be classified.
 Established during the French colonial era as a link between Algiers with Dakar to avoid what was then the Spanish Sahara on the Atlantic, it was closed in 1963.
 Currently the tarmac ends at Hassi Abdelah, the Mauritanian frontier post 75km south of Tindouf.
 It resumes some 790 kilometres later near Zouerat, passing through Ain Ben Tili and Bir Moghrein.

-In Mauritania the most used route today does not follow the 'N1' track depicted on many current maps.
-This is based on 1950s colonial-era mapping and in most places, satellite imagery shows a piste no exists along this line.